-- who was employed for a part of the Financial Year 2019-20 and was in receipt of remuneration at a rate which was not less than Rs.
-850,000/- per month; or - who was employed throughout or part of the Financial Year 2019-20 and was in receipt of remuneration in that Financial Year, in the aggregate, or as the case may be, at a rate which, in the aggregate, is in excess of that drawn by the Managing Director or Whole-time Director and holds by himself or along with its spouse and dependent children, not less than two percent of the equity shares of the Company.
+- who was employed throughout the Financial Year 2020-21 and was in receipt of remuneration for that financial year of not less than Rs.
+10,200,000/-; or - who was employed for a part of the Financial Year 2020-21 and was in receipt of remuneration at a rate which was not less than Rs.
+850,000/- per month; or - who was employed throughout or part of the Financial Year 2020-21 and was in receipt of remuneration in that Financial Year, in the aggregate, or as the case may be, at a rate which, in the aggregate, is in excess of that drawn by the Managing Director or Whole-time Director and holds by himself or along with its spouse and dependent children, not less than two percent of the equity shares of the Company.